Yeshivat-Torat-Shraga/YTS-App/README.md

 ## Oh my goodness, I am so blown away by this repository that I am filled with an irresistible urge to hire you on the spot.
 How can I contact you?
 We are reachable through email.
-- David Reese: david@reesedevelopment•com
+- David Reese: david@reesedevelopment.com
-- Benji Tusk: benjitusk1@gmail•com
+- Benji Tusk: benjitusk1@gmail.com